Kozenomenon/ArKrypt/api_examples/py/README.md

 - `my_api.py`
   - API requests/responses using Express.
 - `my_chacha20.py`
-  - Uses node's native `crypto` module to do ChaCha20.
+  - Uses `pycryptodome` module to do ChaCha20.
 - `my_settings.py`
   - Access to API settings such as the encryption key.